Dispute with the developer over defects in the premises

 14. Additional compensation from the developer – when can it be claimed?

-Sometimes the buyer may seek compensation for property damage caused by improper performance of the contract by the developer - the delivery of a defective property to the buyer - if this defect caused other further property damage (the cause and effect sequence must be adequate to the damage, this is often referred to as the so-called ordinary consequences of damage).
+Sometimes, the purchaser may claim payment of compensation for property damage caused by the developer's improper performance of the contract - by issuing a defective property to the purchaser - in the event that this defect, caused other further property damage (whereby the causal sequence here must be adequate to the damage, we are often referring to the so-called ordinary consequences of the damage).

 In the case of a claim based on warranty, the buyer must prove the existence of a defect.
 In turn, if the buyer chooses to claim damages, the buyer proves:

-– improper performance of the obligation by the developer,
+- the developer's improper performance of the obligation,

 – the fact and amount of property damage suffered,